arijitdasgupta/NodalIndentity/README.md

 1. Add accomodation feature for adding more entities in the future while preserving the old map.
 2. Integrating both programs.
 3. Add browser based GUI.
+4. Filename safe string parsing for filenaming
+5. Better distribution of points

 Feel free to fork and hack the code.
-It's not well commented yet.

 Blog post: http://obtuze.wordpress.com/2012/09/08/nodal-identity/